stacks-network/stacks-core/sip/sip-003-peer-network.md

     /// hash calculated for the stable_block_height above. pub stable_burn_consensus_hash: ConsensusHash,

+    /// This is a pointer to additional data that follows the payload.
+    /// This is a reserved field; for now, it should all be 0's. pub additional_data: u32,

     /// This is a signature over the entire message (preamble and payload).
     /// When generating this value, the signature bytes below must all be 0's. pub signature: MessageSignature;